WGL-2024/WGL_repo_2024/AP-protocol.md

 # Simulation Controller

 Like nodes, the **Simulation Controller** (SC) runs on a thread.
 It must retain a means of communication with all nodes of the network, even when drones go down.
-The Simulation controller can send and receive different commands to/from the nodes (drones, clients and servers) through reserved channels.
+The Simulation controller can send and receive different commands to/from the drones through reserved channels.
 The list of available **commands** is as follows:

 ```rust
 /// From controller to drone